NicolaasGeldenhuys/Portello_ios/README.md

 ### Implementation Process
 <!-- stipulate all of the functionality you included in the project -->

-* For this project my entire application was based off of Kotlin through Android Studio.
-I made use of Android’s Material UI components in regards of my application’s look and feel and designed everything on Figma.
+* For this project my entire application was based off of Swift & SwiftUI through XCode.
+I made use of iOS’s components in regards of my application’s look and feel and designed everything on Figma.
 Furthermore I tested the user flow as well as design principles’ effectivity through Figma’s prototyping tools.

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
-The most important and most obvious learning with this module was programming an application for mobile and learning the functionality behind both the language as well as Android Studio as an IDE for apps! <br> I learned a lot from things ranging from device compatibility, to software compatibility as well as general cohesiveness between different pages as well as components. <br> I have become a lot more comfortable with the overall idea of development for Android and have had a lot of experience with planning accordingly throughout this term!pages as well as components.
+The most important learning with this module was programming an application for iOS and learning the iOS ecosystem for the first time. <br> I also learned a lot from using Swift and SwiftUI in XCode which are all languages/interfaces new to me. <br> I have become a lot more comfortable with the overall idea of development for mobile in general and have learned a lot from both iOS and MacOS as operating systems.

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
-By far the biggest challenge for me this term was getting back into development after not doing any programming work in the last year.
-As an XD student this was very informative and exactley the background experience I wanted to achieve!
+By far the toughest challenge this term was not the project but rather compatibility for working on the project itself.
+Finding a compatible device to use XCode cost me a lot of time but I’m happy I did manage to catch up quite well.
 <br>
-Secondly, was learning a new language based a lot on Java, at first I really struggled finding my feet but I did really start understanding Kotlin in the last week and got back into the groove of programming!
+Working out time management with being behind after 4 weeks was quite a challenge in terms of keeping up with other projects and learning a new language for development.
 <br>
-Time management was as always a very concerning stress factor but I managed to do a proficient job given the timeframe!
+Lastly figuring out how different Swift is from other languages while appreciating its neat functionality was also a challenge.

 ### Reviews & Testing
 <!-- stipulate how you've conducted testing in the form of peer reviews, feedback and also functionality testing, like unit tests (if applicable) -->